bvillasen/blog/astro/_posts/2020-05-28-peculiar_velocity_analysis.md

 <img src="{{ site.url }}assets/images/dens_vel_distribution_ewald_sqrta.png">

-I ran adiabatic simulations ( without a UVB but I dont think this will affect significantly the peculiar velocities ) for the same initial conditions on a 50 Mpc/h box and $$256^3$$ particles-cells usning Cholla, Enzo and Gadget.
+I ran adiabatic simulations ( without a UVB but I don't think this will affect significantly the peculiar velocities ) for the same initial conditions on a 50 Mpc/h box and $$256^3$$ particles-cells using Cholla, Enzo and Gadget.
 Below I show the evolution of the Overdensity-Velocity distribution for the 3 simulations as well as the distribution of the DM particles velocities.

 **Note that I added the $$\sqrt{a}$$ factor to the  Gadget peculiar velocities when loading them.**